EvolvingSysadmin/Practicum/pages/instructions/instructions.md

 # Policy Template Instructions

-These cybersecurity policy templates are pre-designed, editable documents that follow the high level Core Functions of the [NIST Cybersecurity Framework 2.0](https://www.nist.gov/cyberframework).
+These 36 cybersecurity policy and standards templates are pre-designed, editable documents that follow the high level Core Functions of the [NIST Cybersecurity Framework 2.0](https://www.nist.gov/cyberframework).
 These templates can be used by small businesses to establish cybersecurity protocols and standards by providing a structured format, key components, and best practices.

 ## How to Use Templates for Your Organization